Why Are the Kidneys So Important?

 Early detection and treatment of chronic kidney disease are the keys to keeping kidney disease from progressing to kidney failure.
 Some simple tests can be done to detect early kidney disease.
 They are:

 - A test for protein in the urine.
+Albumin to Creatinine Ratio (ACR), estimates the amount of a albumin that is in your urine.
 An excess amount of protein in your urine may mean your kidney's filtering units have been damaged by disease.
 One positive result could be due to fever or heavy exercise, so your doctor will want to confirm your test over several weeks.